 You can travel from Srinagar to Leh and return via Manali, or you can take Spiti or Sach Pass route.
 This restriction is only if you are going to Rohtang from the Manali side.
 This restriction is only applicable for Rohtang, nowhere else in Ladakh or Kashmir.

 Self-Drive Rentals & Taxis

-This rule applies for self drive rentals, non-local taxis with drivers and rented motorcycles.
+This rule applies to self-drive rentals, non-local taxis with drivers, and rented motorcycles.
 Even renting a vehicle from Manali, Kargil or Srinagar will not work.
-Similarly, vehicles rented from Ladakh cannot be used in Manali, Kargil, Srinagar or Zanskar.
+Similarly, vehicles rented from Ladakh cannot be used in Manali, Kargil, Srinagar, or Zanskar.

 Vehicle Registered in Family or Friend’s Name

-Same rule applies for vehicles that you borrowed from a friend.
+The same rule applies to vehicles that you borrowed from a friend.
 Take them only as far as Leh and not for any other place in Ladakh.